 - To cook the suman: In a large, heavy stockpot, over medium high heat, arrange the wrapped suman bundles at the bottom of the stockpot.
 Nestle them next to each other.
 If more room is needed, you can pile some of top.
 Pour water over the suman bundles, just enough to cover them.

 - Cover and let the water boil.
 After water boils in about 10 minutes, lower the heat to medium.
 Cover and cook for 2 hours.
 Check the water level every now and then.
 If water evaporates, add some more to cover the rice logs.
 You will know it’s cooked because the suman logs would have gotten plumper and nearly double in size.
 Drain water from the suman bundles.
 Let the wrapped suman cool on platters.
 Refrigerate a few hours or overnight to firm up.
-When serving, sprinkle granulated white sugar on top or serve with a slice of fresh, ripe mangoes.
+When serving, unwrap and discard the banana or coconut leaf wrapper.
+Sprinkle granulated white sugar on top or serve with a slice of fresh, ripe mangoes.

 - Storage: These suman- sticky rice logs need to be refrigerated at all times.
 They last about 3 to 5 days in the refrigerator.
 The coconut milk in the suman will spoil if left outside in extremely warm weather.